-"All officers must exemplify the application of Scriptural life principles, in accordance with the national standards of Campus Crosade for Christ."
-Judiciary is concerned that the passage "Scriptural life principles may be in confact with the ASSSU Non-decrimination policy.
-Please further define "Scriptural life principles" and the process used to determine whether an officer is exemptifying those principles.
+"All officers must exemplify the application of Scriptural Ife principles, in accordance with the national standards of Campus Crusade for Christ."
+Judiciary is concerned that the passage "Scriptural life principles may be in conflict with the ASBSU Non-decrimination policy.
+Please further define "Scriptural Me principles" and the process used to determine whether an officer is exemptifying those principles.